SerjoNeto/HangmanBot/README.md

 - **!word**- Command for word cooldowns.
 Use `!word` to check the current time in seconds a user has to wait before they can guess another word.
 Use `!word <number between 0-3600>` like `!word 60` to set the time in seconds.
 I generally recommend setting this higher than the letter cooldown.
 This setting cannot be changed during a Hangman game, so make sure you have no active games before changing this!
 - **!subonly**- Command for sub only Hangman games.
 If this is turned on, only subscribers can play Hangman through guesses.
 Use `!subonly` to see the current sub only state, and use `!subonly on` to turn on sub only mode, or `!subonly off` to turn off sub only mode.
 - **!auto**- Command for auto start Hangman games.
 If this is turned on, a new Hangman game will automatically start once the previous game is finished, instead of having to type `!start` every time.
 Use `!auto` to see the current auto play state, and use `!auto on` to turn on auto play mode, or `!auto off` to turn off auto play mode.
+- **!error**- Command for whether or not to show error messages for Hangman guesses.
+If this is turned on, the user will be informed the reason why their guess was invalid.
+Otherwise, the bot will not tell why a guess failed to save space.
+Use `!error` to see the current error message display state, and use `!error on` to turn on error messages, or `!error off` to turn off error message displays.
 - **!settings**- Command to check the current Hangman Bot settings for letter/word cooldown, sub only state and auto play state.

 **Commands for Everybody**